EternalCodeTeam/EternalCombat/README.md

 </div>

 # Information's
 CombatLog has been tested on versions 1.17.1 - 1.19.3, but probably works on most versions of Minecraft.
-If you find compatibility issues report them in the "Issues" tab.
+If you find compatibility issues report them in the [Issues](https://github.com/EternalCodeTeam/CombatLog/issues) tab.
 CombatLog uses java 11+, so you need to have it installed on your server.

 <details><summary>Permissions for CombatLog</summary>